theianjones/blog/content/primer-for-systems-designers.md

 First two chapters are essential.

-- Form
+- Form: the concrete form that the project takes on.
+Code, Buildings, Pixels, etc.

   Theres a style based ideology for design.
 Without understanding why.

-  There isnt one way, but its not anything goes.

-  Judgement of success is how form and context fit.

   Requirements are generally described in Form.

-  If your definition of success is based on form, its infinetly circular.
+  If your definition of success is based on form, its infinitely circular.
 You must understand how the behavior fits into the form.

-- Context
-- Fit
+- Context: the activities that people are trying to accomplish through the form
+- Fit: the relationship between the form and the context fit together.
+This is the judgement of success for the form for a given context.

 <a id="org3ff7d46"></a>